Bespoke mechanic Yeet exclusive 9 min read

 What the Coin Race mechanic actually does

 That mental model is most of what you need.
-The actual implementation underneath is a HMAC-SHA256 byte stream that drives the per-tick movement of each runner, with the brand-published mapping formula converting bytes into the relative speeds.
+The actual implementation underneath is a HMAC-SHA256 byte stream that drives the per-tick movement of each runner, with Yeet-published mapping formula converting bytes into the relative speeds.
 Same fairness primitive as every other Yeet original; different visible result.

 Coin Race mechanic at a glance